The initial online search that spurred a raid on a Kansas paper was legal, a state agency says

 The last item says: “I will use the information requested in a manner that is specifically authorized by Kansas law and is related to the operation of a motor vehicle or public safety.”

-“If they thought they were intimidating us, they were wrong,” Meyer said.
+“If they thought they were intimidating us, they were wrong,” said Meyer, who blames the stress of the raid for his mother’s death.

 The Kansas Bureau of Investigation continues to probe the newspaper’s actions.
 The KBI reports to state Attorney General Kris Kobach, a Republican, while the Department of Revenue is under Democratic Gov. Laura Kelly’s authority.